clemenskreutz/OmicsData/Readme.txt

 Advanced	     Advanced analyses which are not of primary interest for routine analyes Data		     Data sets, put your data-library here.
 The github repository does not contain data due to publication issues.
+Development	     Functions which are not fully finished or require extensions Documentation	     Files for explaining the code or for demonstrating its usage.
+Examples	     Code for demonstrating example analyses MatlabTools	     Matlab functions which are general and not directly linked to the OmicsData project Plot		     Functions for plotting purpose.
+Rfunctions	     Basic Matlab inferface functions enabling functionality/usage of R functions or packages and do NOT require @OmicsData class objects.
-Development	     Functions which are not fully finished or require extensions MatlabTools	     Matlab functions which are general and not directly linked to the OmicsData project Subfunctions	     Functions which are usually not called by the user but implement recurrent task called by partent functions Tools		     Non-Matlab software tools user		     This folder is for placing custom own functions which are not intended to be synchronized via github.
+Subfunctions	     Functions which are usually not called by the user but implement recurrent task called by partent functions Tools		     Non-Matlab software tools user		     This folder is for placing custom own functions which are not intended to be synchronized via github.